KaruuLadue/DiceyDungeon/README.md

 ## Acknowledgments
 - Inspired by classic dungeon-crawling adventures and the unpredictable fun of rolling physical dice.
-- Special thanks to ChatGPT 4o and Claude 3.5 for coding 95% of this project!
+- Special thanks to ChatGPT 4o and Claude 3.5 Sonnet for coding 95% of this project!